 In a 1999 study, Brad Bushman, along with Angela Stack and Roy Baumeister, found that people who followed the catharsis message and then hit the punching bag became more aggressive afterward.

 And in 2002, another study (Does Venting Anger Feed or Extinguish the Flame?) found that when angry people hit a punching bag while thinking about the person who had angered them, they got angrier.
 By the way, his study was also by the same anger researcher Brad Bushman.

 People who are most prone to give vent to their rage get angrier, not less angry.

-She cites a study in her book Anger: The Misunderstood Emotion among laid-off engineers in San Diego.
-It showed that the men who ventilated their anger actually became more hostile toward the company or their supervisors than those who criticized themselves.
+Tavris cites a study in her book Anger: The Misunderstood Emotion among laid-off engineers in San Diego.
+It showed the men who ventilated their anger actually became more hostile towards the company or their supervisors more than those who criticized themselves.

 Can You Row Away Your Angry Feelings?